-DFPS provides CPS Rights of Children and Youth in Foster Care (CPS Rights) to all children in CPS foster care.
+DFPS provides Child Protective Services (CPS) Rights to all children in CPS foster care.

-CPS Rights are reviewed with a child or youth and the caregiver no later than seven days from the date when:
+These rights are reviewed with a child or youth and the caregiver no later than 72 hours from the date when:

 - The child comes into foster care